Annual canvass 2016

 The electoral register

-Two versions of the register are now published, a full version and an edited version.
+Two versions of the register are now published, a full version and an open version.

-The full and edited registers have been published on 16 October 2012.
+The full and open registers were published on 17 February 2014.

 The full register